KingsAxe/KingsAxe/README.md

-# **Kingsley Ohere**
+#Welcome to my space, I'm **Kingsley Ohere**
 ### **Data Scientist • Software Enthusiast**

-I design and implement **data-driven solutions** that turn raw information into actionable insights.
+I design and implement **data-driven solutions** turning raw data into well presented information to act on.
-I work across the full **data lifecycle** — from data collection and ETL pipelines to model development, deployment, and visualization — helping organizations make informed decisions.
+I've experience working across the full **data lifecycle** — from data collection and ETL pipelines to model development, deployment, and visualization.
+With the aim of helping organizations make informed decisions.

 ---